jihkim906/Time-Series-Analysis-of-Monthly-Champagne-Sales-Project/README.md

 ## Introduction

-The purpose of this project is to apply the time series analysis methods learned in STATS 4A03 to model and forecast monthly Champagne sales for the Perrin Freres label in France.
+The purpose of this project is to apply the time series analysis methods to model and forecast monthly Champagne sales for the Perrin Freres label in France.
 The dataset, originally credited to Makridakis and Wheelwright (1989), provides monthly observations of Champagne sales from January 1964 through September 1972, yielding a total of 105 data points.
 Each observation represents sales in millions.

 Understanding historical sales behavior is vital in the wine and spirits industry, where factors such as seasonal festivities, marketing campaigns, consumer preferences, and broader economic influences can all affect demand.
 By identifying these patterns in the data, producers and distributors can plan more effectively for inventory, resource allocation, and strategic marketing.
 Such data-driven decision making helps optimize profits and reduce waste by aligning production with actual demand.